IronCoreLabs/ironcore-alloy/examples/rust/standalone/streaming-roundtrip/README.md

 This example uses standard (detached) encryption, where the EDEK is stored separately.
-There is also a standard-*attached* streaming API (`create_streaming_attached_encryptor` / `create_streaming_attached_decryptor`) that writes the EDEK inline at the front of the stream, so there is nothing separate to store — you just feed the whole blob back in to decrypt.
+There is also a standard-*attached* streaming API (`create_streaming_attached_encryptor` / `create_streaming_attached_decryptor`) that writes the EDEK inline at the front of the stream, so there is nothing separate to store; you just feed the whole blob back in to decrypt.